snakemake/snakemake/docs/snakefiles/deployment.rst

     snakemake --archive my-workflow.tar.gz

-If above layout it followed, this will archive any code and config files that is under git version control.
+If above layout is followed, this will archive any code and config files that is under git version control.
 Further, all input files will be included into the archive.
 Finally, the software packages of each defined conda environment are included.
 This results in a self-contained workflow archive that can be re-executed on a